ronitanilkumar/CoWrite/README.md

 ### System Overview

-CoWrite is split into three main pieces:
+CoWrite consists of three components:

-- A React + TipTap client for rich-text editing, inline AI interactions, and proposal review.
+- React and TipTap client for editing, inline AI, and proposal review
-- A Node.js server that handles authentication, document access control, REST APIs, SSE events, and Yjs WebSocket sync.
+- Node.js server for auth, access control, APIs, SSE, and Yjs sync
-- A background worker that processes agent jobs asynchronously, stores results, and notifies the client when work is complete.
+- Background worker for asynchronous agent execution

-Document state is stored as Yjs updates in SQLite rather than as plain text.
-That keeps the CRDT state intact and allows the server to reconstruct the latest collaborative state directly from the database.
+Document state is stored as Yjs updates in SQLite.
+This preserves the full CRDT state and allows reconstruction of the latest document without converting to plain text.

 ![System Overview](assets/System_Overview_Diagram.png)

+---

 ### Agent Job Lifecycle

-Agent jobs are intentionally decoupled from the editor so users can keep writing while AI work happens in the background:
+Agent execution is decoupled from the editor:

-1. A user submits an agent task from the editor.
+1. User submits an agent task
-2. The server captures a frozen snapshot of the document and inserts a pending job into SQLite.
+2. Server captures a snapshot and stores a pending job
-3. The worker claims the job atomically, calls Claude, and stores either structured proposal ops or text results.
+3. Worker claims the job atomically and executes it
-4. The server pushes completion over SSE.
+4. Result is stored as structured ops or text
+5. Server notifies the client over SSE
-5. The user reviews the result and explicitly applies it if it is still valid.
+6. User reviews and applies if valid

 ![Agent Lifecycle](assets/Agent_Lifecycle_Diagram.png)